aptos-labs/aptos-core/developer-docs-site/docs/concepts/gas-txn-fee.md

   - It is measured in Gas Units whose price may fluctuate according to the load of the network.
 This allows execution & io costs to be low when the network is less busy.
 2. Storage fees
   - This covers the cost to persistently store validated record in the distributed blockchain storage.
-  - It is measured in fixed APT prices.
+  - It is measured in fixed APT prices, so permenant storage cost stays stable while the gas unit price fluctuates with transient load of the network.
-  - In the future, such fees will evolve into deposits that are refundable, should you choose to delete the data you stored.
-The refunds can be full or partial, depending on the time frame.
+  - Storage Fee is refundable upon deletion of the allocated storage space, fully or partially, depending on the size and age of the occupied storage space.

 :::tip
 Conceptually, this fee can be thought of as quite similar to how we pay for our home electric or water utilities.